adiezolivan/forecasting/README.md

 # NEXTAIL Labs code test

-This code test is about improving the current solution that is about forecasting the number of products to be ordered in order to anticipate sales.
+This code test aims at improving the current solution that is about forecasting the number of products to be ordered in order to anticipate sales.
 The current stock is also important.

 Current solution is based on the mean value of all previous sales avaiable from a given date.